 Sights in Paros

-When visiting Paros, you have the opportunity to see many intersting historical sights.
+When visiting Paros, you have the opportunity to see many interesting historical sights.
 Start with a walk around Naoussa, its picturesque bay, the stone streets and its old windmills.
 It is also worth visiting the Venetian castle and the Historical Museum,

 as well as the Mycenaean citadel, in Kolympithres, just a few kilometers outside Naoussa.

 Parikia, the island's capital, is an ideal destination for exploring.
 Visit the church of Panagia Ekatondapilianis, where you can admire the architecture and the religious decoration.
-If you are a fan of archaeology, we recommend to see Dilion, the ancient temples, the ruins of Asklipios, the caste, and the ancient settlement of Kastrovounio.
+If you are a fan of archaeology, we recommend to see Dilion, the ancient temples, the ruins of Asklipios, the castle, and the ancient settlement of Kastrovounio.

 It is also worthwhile to visit the valley of Butterflies in Psychapania and the marble church of Holy Trinity in Lefkes.